demisto/content/Packs/CiscoStealthwatch/Integrations/CiscoStealthwatch/README.md

 ### cisco-stealthwatch-get-tag
 ***
-Get a single host group (called Tag on the API)
+Gets a single host group (called tag in the API).

 #### Base Command